How Much Do Hot Tub Repairs Cost in 2025?

 Frame and Cabinet

-Hiring a handyperson to repair your hot tub's frame and cabinet costs between $165 and $615 per hour.
+Hiring a handyperson to repair your hot tub's frame and cabinet costs between $60 and $125.
 The frame and cabinet support the structure of your hot tub and protect internal components from the elements.
-While they don't directly affect functionality like pumps or heaters, damage to the frame and cabinet can lead to significant issues, potentially compromising your hot tub's integrity.
+While they don't directly affect functionality, such as pumps or heaters, damage to the frame and cabinet can lead to significant issues, potentially compromising the integrity of your hot tub.

 Frames and cabinets are usually made of wood or plastic and can be susceptible to damage from weather, pests, or general wear and tear.
 Depending on materials and environmental exposure, repairs may be necessary every five to ten years.
 A professional can identify weaknesses in the frame and repair them quickly before they ruin your hot tub.
 Keep in mind that damage to the structure can be severe, sometimes resulting in a broken shell.